 6. Penn State World Campus

 Concentration classes are available in Strategic Procurement and Global Manufacturing and Service Operations.
-PSWC has the number one online Master of Supply Chain Management degree in the Country and is nationally recognized by the US News and World Report.
-The Masters in Supply Chain management at PSWC is AACSB accredited and waivers for the GMAT/GRE are now available.
+PSWC has the number one online Master of Supply Chain Management degree in the Country.
+Additionally, it is nationally recognized by the US News and World Report.
+The Masters in Supply Chain Management at PSWC is AACSB accredited and waivers for the GMAT/GRE are now available.
 Penn State provides a wide array of corporate connections to graduates with the best corporations and businesses in the supply chain management field.

-Program Highlights: GRE/GMAT waived, 30 credits, two year program.
+Program Highlights: GRE/GMAT waived, 30 credits, two-year program.

 7. University of Washington

 The program is primarily online; however, it includes a one-week residency, required for graduation.
-The Master of Supply Chain, Transportation, and Logistics program is a total of forty-three credits and approximately two years long to complete.
+The Master of Supply Chain, Transportation, and Logistics program is a total of forty-three credits and is approximately two years longer to complete.
 The curriculum includes nine courses on logistics and analysis, inventory management, IT systems and integration, and facility design and operation management.

 8. University of Southern California

-The thirty-unit program can be completed part time, within sixteen months, and available online.
+The thirty-unit program can be completed part-time, within sixteen months, and is available online.
 The program degree also offers many areas of career opportunities; such as supply chain management, logistics, demand planning, operations planning, and procurement.
-As part of the USC Marshall School of Business, academic services are offered to graduates to help guide them along their path in the masters program.
+As part of the USC Marshall School of Business, academic services are offered to graduates to help guide them along their path in the master’s program.
 For example, Professors at USC may offer online consultations with students, provide in-person appointments, or opportunities to communicate with the GSCM industry’s executives and leaders.

-Program Highlights: 30 unit program, online classes, sixteen month program.
+Program Highlights: 30-unit program, online classes, sixteen-month program.